brandonmcconnell/diff.email/FUTURE.md

 Currently, all projects and emails are unique by their generated IDs.
 But for better user experience, we should put guards in place to ensure that project and email names are always unique to their scope.
 Also consider enforcing a specific file name structure like all lowercase alphanumeric and no spaces.

+## User-defined starter templates

+Currently new e-mails are seeded with a built-in boilerplate (simple HTML skeleton or a JSX `index.tsx` component).
+We should let users save their own message as a reusable template and choose it when creating the next e-mail.

+Planned flow (not implemented):

+1. Editor gains a "Save as template..." action.
+2. Dialog asks **scope** → "This project only" vs "My account (all projects)".
+3. For HTML we store the raw `html` field; for JSX we store the serialised `files` map.
+4. New-e-mail dialog shows a "Template" selector whose default is "Built-in default".

+This implies adding a `templates` table and exposing CRUD via tRPC.
+Until then the codepaths fall back to the bundled defaults using the `defaultHtmlTemplate` / `defaultJsxTemplate` helpers.

 ## Automatically route to project or email upon creation

 Consider if it would be generally valuable to automatically route into a project or email after creating it.
 For power users this may be more annoying than helpful though, if they are creating projects in bulk.